First-Hand:Challenges Walter Elden Faced Advancing and Supporting IEEE Ethical Behavior and Professionalism

 This was not the first time he offered his view that my Professional Activities Committee initiative and promoting them was not acceptable and both pressure and a series of unusual work assignments were starting to occur, coinciding with my PAC initiatives.
 This all happened during the period when I became licensed as a Professional Engineer, a recipient of Engineer of the Year for Professional Activities, the organizer of the first Professional Activities Committee in IEEE History, the organizier of IEEE's first Professional Activities Program at a major conference, that being the Region 3 SOUTHEASTCON, and then the presenter of 5 PAC papers and co-author of one Technical Paper.

-I Was'Laid Off "Under Coercion" for my Professional Activities
+I Was Forced to Resign "Under Coercion" for my Professional Activities

 In July of 1974, I was called in to the office of him, the Director of Engineering, to receive my Performance Evaluation.
 In attendance, additionally, were 2 others.
 One, my Project Engineer whom I had been working for on an Army Communications Study, and the other my Administrative Section Leader.
 There I was made to read out loud the 4 page appraisal, which he had written, with some inputs probably from the other two.
 When I completed reading it aloud, I said, "This is all Bull Shit".
 Later, I did an analysis of its accuracy, and concluded that around 85% of what had been written was not true, fabricated and written to frame me.
 On August 24, 1974, I was called again into The Director of Engineering's office, where this time his boss, the Vice President of Engineering, was present.
 I was given the option to either resign or be terminated for "not meeting schedules", which was never commented on in the Performance Appraisal the prior month.
 Ever since that Performance Review, I had contacted an outside lawyer as I felt the future did not look good.
 I requested and was allowed to call and speak with him, explained what was happening, and he advised that I "resign under coercion".
 And that is what I did.
 I was then escorted out of the building.